Glaucoma in Dogs

 The primary goals of the treatment of glaucoma are to treat or correct any underlying causes, to decrease the pressure within the eye, and to save vision if possible.
 Treatment of glaucoma in dogs may be medical or surgical.

-Medical therapy attempts to decrease the production of fluid within the eye, to improve the flow of fluid out of the eye and to control any inflammation within the eye.
+Medical Therapy Medical therapy attempts to decrease the production of fluid within the eye, to improve the flow of fluid out of the eye and to control any inflammation within the eye.
 Both topical medications (drops placed directly on the eye) and systemic medications (pills or injections) are available for treating glaucoma.